Nicole Rempel, Chief Councillor

 Excited and humbled to have been elected to Council, Susan resolves to be herself and to remember how she was raised.
 Her grandmother was the first woman to be elected Chief Councillor of K’ómoks.
 Although she had minimal formal education, her grandmother had wisdom and experience, and she carried her role with great strength.

-Susan is taking on the community portfolios for Social Development, Elders, Health, and Housing.
+In her second term, Susan is taking on the council portfolio for the Nation’s Community Services, including Health, Youth, Elders, and Social Development, as well as joint representation on the Education portfolio.
 Susan’s efforts are for the people: she relishes the chance to help the community build trust in this council; to put the community first while building prosperity.

 Chief and Council Roles and Responsibilities